jbennett-liquibase/Webinar_Liquibasics_Jun2025/README.md

     Checks run command exited with error code of 1
     ```
 1. ✅ Review and fix the error<br>
-    Our new policy check flagged a changeset as an error. ⚠️ **Note:** the error code matches the severity we set!
+    Our new policy check flagged a changeset as an error.<br>

+    ⚠️ **Note:** the error code matches the severity we set in step 2.

     Lets open the "Checks-run-report.html" [operation report]((https://docs.liquibase.com/liquibase-pro/observability/operation-reports.html)) to troubleshoot the issue.